anoma/nspec/docs/arch/integrations/adapters/evm.md

     ec("External Contract<br> to read from / write to")

     tx --> pa
-    pa --"Calldata"--> fc -.
+    pa --"Forwarder Call"--> fc -.
 Return Data .-> pa fc --"Forwarded Call" --> ec -.
 Return Data .-> fc
 ```

+This allows the protocol adapter to create a corresponding [singleton calldata carrier resource](#calldata-carrier-resource) of pre-determined kind that contains the input and output data from the external state read or write in its `Resource.value` field.

-The binding between the created calldata-carrying resource and the called forwarder contract is achieved through the protocol adapter, who
+The binding between the created calldata carrier resource and the called forwarder contract is ensured through the protocol adapter, who

-1. is the exclusive caller of the forwarder contract
+1. is the exclusive caller of the forwarder contract,
-2. ensures the presence of a created calldata carrier resource in correspondence to the call
+2. ensures the presence of a created calldata carrier resource in correspondence to the call in the transaction,
-3. ensures that the forwarder contract call input data, call output data, and address is available in the app data entry of the created calldata carrier resource (i.e., under its commitment)
+3. ensures that the forwarder contract call input data, call output data, and address is available in the app data entry of the created calldata carrier resource (i.e., under its commitment),
 4. ensures that the kind of the created calldata carrier resource matches the kind being immutably referenced in the forwarder contract.
-This way, the calldata carrier resource logic and label (which back-references the forwarder contract address) are fully determined by the forwarder contract.
+This way, the calldata carrier resource logic and label (which must back-reference the forwarder contract address) are fully determined by the forwarder contract.

-Because the calldata carrier resource is a singleton, we know that its consumption is guaranteed through the transaction balance property.
+Because the calldata carrier resource is a singleton, we know that the consumption of the old carrier is guaranteed through the transaction balance property.

+In the following we discuss these components in more detail.

 ### Forwarder Contract

-The forwarder contract is a forwarder that
+The forwarder contract

 - is only callable by the protocol adapter
 - has the address to the external contract it corresponds to